zwc1625/reading-errors-and-debugging-reading-errors-nyc01-seng-ft-080320/README.md

 point.

-This lesson is meant to be a resource for you to refer back to as you start building more complex programs and have to debug them. **There are a few important take-aways from this lesson:**
+This lesson is meant to be a resource for you to refer back to as you start building more complicated programs and have to debug them. **There are a few important takeaways from this lesson:**

 1) Don't be afraid of broken programs!
 It's easy to get frustrated when your program breaks.
-The tendency of a lot of beginners is to jump right back into the code when a test fails or an error comes up as a consequence of running a program, *without reading the error messages*.
+A lot of beginners tend to jump right back into the code when a test fails, or an error comes up as a consequence of running a program, *without reading the error messages*.
 Error messages are there to guide you.
    They contain important information about the location and type of problem you are encountering.
 Embrace them and get comfortable reading them––don't run away from them.

 2) Pay attention to the helpful part of error messages.
 Check out the line number, file name, and the type of error that you're receiving.
 This will